jpedro/jpedro.github.io/.posts/chaos.md

 and proclaim "Mission Accomplished" (_cue George W. Bush_).

-Touching code that barely works becomes a risky adventure, that only the approved are allowed to enter, and only when there’s a clear case for it.
+Touching code that barely works becomes a risky adventure, that only the approved enter, and only when there’s a clear case built for it.
 Fresh meat assigned to add or fix stuff are only allowed to touch the minimal amount of code, in the minimal amount of time.
 So, every 10 years, "say hello to my little friend" (_cue Tony Montana_), aka that big-bang rewrite.

 > Broken gets fixed but shoddy is forever